 - Nutrition facts include only the olive tapenade, not baguette or crackers.

-- Can be made 1 week in advance.
+- Storage: Can be made 1 week in advance.
 Store in an airtight container in a refrigerator, then allow to come to room temperature for 30 minutes before serving.

 Let me tell y’all…I LOVE green tapenade, and this is one of the best I’ve ever had!
 Awesome recipe, thank you Ari.